Cross ratios on ${\rm CAT(0)}$ cube complexes and marked length-spectrum rigidity: Preliminaries.

 \subsection{$\CAT$ cuboid complexes.}

-A \emph{cuboid complex} is made up of Euclidean cuboids $[0,d_1]\x ...\x [0,d_k]$ with arbitrary edge lengths, rather than unit Euclidean cubes $[0,1]^k$.
+A \emph{cuboid complex} is made up of Euclidean cuboids $[0,d_1]\x ...\x [0,d_k]$ (aka \emph{orthotopes}, for instance in \cite{BCV}) with arbitrary edge lengths, rather than unit Euclidean cubes $[0,1]^k$.
 Glueing maps are still required to be isometries of faces.
 In order to make things slightly more precise, we consider the following construction.

 Let $X$ be a $\CAT$ cube complex.
 Every function $\mu\colon\mscr{W}(X)\ra\R_{>0}$ determines a \emph{weighted combinatorial metric} $d_\mu$ on $X$.
 This is given by:

 for all vertices $v,w\in X$.
 The usual combinatorial metric $d$ then arises from the function $\mu_1$ that assigns the value $+1$ to each hyperplane.